 You can find out more about how we engage with the planning process in the Trust's Planning Policy and there is some guidance on how you can best comment on applications near you in our our Planning for Biodiversity document.

 If you have a specific planning query please contact the Trust's planning officer Steven Bloomfield.
 If your question relates to a planning application it would be helpful if you could include the application number in your email.

 The National Planning Policy Framework

-The National Planning Policy Framework 2 was published in July 2018.
-It replaces the previous NPPF and outlines the Government's guidance for development in England and includes some important environmental policy provisions.
-A brief commentary on the relevant policy areas can be found in our National Planning Policy Framework (NPPF) commentary.
+The National Planning Policy Framework was revised in July 2021.
+It replaces the previous NPPF and outlines the Government's policy for development in England and includes some important environmental provisions.
+A brief commentary on the relevant paragraphs can be found in our National Planning Policy Framework (NPPF) commentary.